-- 14.1 Broadcasters shall ensure that pertinent details of an offer contained in a commercial communication are stated in a clear and understandable manner and are not contained solely in footnoted text on a screen or taglines at the end of a commercial communication on radio. - 14.2 Broadcasters shall ensure, in respect of the presentation of information in commercial communications: - disclaimers and asterisked or footnoted information shall not contradict more prominent aspects of the message and shall be located and presented in such a manner as to be clearly visible and/or audible. - where practicable, plain language which is easily understood by listeners and viewers shall be used.
+- 14.1 Broadcasters shall ensure that pertinent details of an offer contained in a commercial communication are stated in a clear and understandable manner and are not contained solely in footnoted text on a screen or taglines at the end of a commercial communication on radio. - 14.2 Broadcasters shall ensure, in respect of the presentation of information in commercial communications: - a) disclaimers and asterisked or footnoted information shall not contradict more prominent aspects of the message and shall be located and presented in such a manner as to be clearly visible and/or audible.

-2 This includes but is not limited to members of the Traveller Community and Roma Communities.
+&lt;sup>4 This includes but is not limited to members of the Traveller Community and Roma Communities.